-Wildfire forces evacuations in Glacier, Yosemite to re-open
+Wildfire forces evacuations in Glacier, Yosemite to reopen

-WEST GLACIER, Mont.
-(AP) — A wildfire destroyed structures and forced evacuations Monday from the busiest area of Montana’s Glacier National Park, as officials in California prepared to reopen Yosemite National Park following a two-week closure.
+A wildfire destroyed structures and forced evacuations Monday from the busiest area of Montana’s Glacier National Park, as officials in California prepared to reopen Yosemite National Park following a two-week closure.

 The National Park Service said Glacier’s 25-site Sprague Creek campground was being evacuated a day after a fast-moving fire forced the evacuation of 82 rooms at the historic Lake McDonald Lodge.